 - Gardeners are asked to be respectful of others plots by tending to sprawling plants, planting taller plants toward the center of their plots and not impeding others plots in any way.

-- If gardeners are unable to maintain their plot, they are to contact city staff or volunteers.
+- If gardeners are unable to maintain their plot, they are to contact city staff.

 - Gardeners must provide their own tools.